yemre-data/interactive-covid-19-dashboard/README.md

 - 3rd CE example:
 run on Pycharm terminal:

 ```$ streamlit run main.py```

 Congrats!
 You can try!
+It's an practice of open source course by a group of students, feel free to give us feedback!
+Thank you!

 ## License

 MIT Licence

 Copyright (c) 2021 yemre-data